krishna200514/POWER-BI-E-COMMERCE-SALES-DASHBOARD/README.md

 * Monthly profit analysis helped identify profitable and loss-making periods.
 * The Average Order Value (AOV) was approximately ₹876 per order.
 * The dashboard helps analyze sales performance, customer behavior, and business profitability.

+## Final Conclusion

+The Ecommerce Sales Dashboard successfully provides a clear and interactive view of overall business performance.
+Using Power BI, DAX measures, filters, slicers, and visual analytics, the dashboard helps analyze sales trends, customer behavior, profitable products, and regional performance.
+The project demonstrates how data visualization can support data-driven decision-making by identifying high-performing categories, top customers, preferred payment methods, and monthly profit trends.
+Overall, this dashboard improves business analysis, performance monitoring, and insight generation through an easy-to-understand and visually appealing interface.